-Every surgical procedure involves a certain amount of risk and it is important that you understand these risks and the possible complications associated with them.
-In addition, every procedure has limitations in terms of the outcomes that patients will achieve afterward.
-Additional information concerning breast implants may be obtained from the USFDA, package-insert sheets supplied by the implant manufacturer, or other information pamphlets required by individual state laws.
+Every surgical procedure involves a certain amount of risk, and it is important that you understand the risks involved with breast reconstruction with tissue expander.
+In addition, every procedure has limitations.
 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of patients do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand all possible consequences of breast augmentation.
-Problems associated with breast implants can be inherent to this type of implanted medical device or relate to complications of a surgical procedure.
-Additional advisory information regarding this subject should be reviewed by patients considering surgery that involves breast implants.
+While the majority of women do not experience these complications, you should discuss each of them with your plastic surgeon to make sure you understand the risks, potential complications, and consequences of breast reconstruction with tissue expander.

+Problems associated with breast implants and tissue expanders can be inherent to this type of implanted medical device or relate to complications of a surgical procedure.
+Patients considering surgery that involves breast implants and tissue expanders should review additional advisory information regarding this subject.
+Additional information concerning breast implants and tissue expanders may be obtained from the FDA, package-insert sheets supplied by the device manufacturer, or other information pamphlets required by individual state laws.

-While every patient experiences her own individual risks and benefits following breast implant surgery, clinical data suggests that most women will be satisfied with the outcome of breast implant surgery despite the occurrence of problems inherent with the surgery.
+While every patient experiences her own individual risks and benefits following tissue expander breast reconstruction, clinical data suggests that most women will be satisfied with the outcome of surgery despite the occurrence of problems inherent with breast implant and tissue expander surgery.

-Inherent Risks of Saline-Filled Breast Implants
+Inherent Risks of Saline-Filled Breast Implants / Tissue Expanders

-Implants: Breast implants, similar to other medical devices, can fail.
-When a saline-filled implant ruptures, the saline material is absorbed by the body, but the shell material remains.
-Rupture can occur as a result of an injury, from no apparent cause (silent rupture), or during mammography.
-It is possible to damage an implant at the time of surgery.
-Damaged or broken implants cannot be repaired.
-Ruptured or damaged implants require replacement or removal.
-Breast implants can wear out, they are not guaranteed to last a lifetime and future surgery may be required to replace one or both implants.
-An MRI (magnetic resonance imaging) study may be necessary to evaluate the possibility of implant rupture or deflation, yet may not be 100% accurate in diagnosing implant integrity.
+Tissue Expander / Implants: Tissue expanders and implants, similar to other medical devices, can fail.
+Tissue expanders and implants can break or leak.
+When a saline-filled implant or tissue expander ruptures, the body absorbs the saline material, but the shell material remains.
+Rupture can occur because of an injury, from no apparent cause (silent rupture), or during mammography.
+It is possible to damage a tissue expander or implant at the time of surgery or subsequently with a needle during the insertion of saline into the device.
+Damaged, leaking, or broken tissue expanders and implants cannot be repaired and require replacement or removal.
+Breast implants and tissue expanders can wear out, they are not guaranteed to last a lifetime and future surgery may be required to replace one or both implants.
+An MRI (magnetic resonance imaging) study may be necessary to evaluate the possibility of device rupture or deflation, but it may not be 100% accurate in diagnosing integrity.
 Saline-filled breast implants may not have the same contour or feel as silicone-filled breast implants.
-The shape of your breasts after surgery depends on many factors such as your skin thickness, position, placement of the implants, and technique.
+The shape of your breasts after surgery depends on many factors such as your skin thickness, position, placement of the implants or expanders, and technique.
 You should discuss with your surgeon the possibility of a different and less than desirable contour-shape as well as feel of your result.

-Capsular Contracture: Scar tissue, which forms internally around the breast implant, can tighten and make the breast round, firm, and possibly painful.
+Capsular Contracture: Scar tissue, which forms internally around the tissue expander, can tighten and make the breast round, firm, and possibly painful.
 Excessive firmness of the breasts can occur soon after surgery or years later.
 The occurrence of symptomatic capsular contracture is not predictable.
 The incidence of symptomatic capsular contracture can be expected to increase over time.
 Capsular contracture may occur on one side, both sides or not at all.
-It is more common with implant placement in front of the chest muscle layer.
-Treating capsular contracture may require surgery, implant replacement, or implant removal.
-Capsular contracture may reoccur after surgical procedures to treat this condition.
-Some surgeons believe that preventative antibiotics during dental work, and treatment for sinus infections and urinary tract infections may decrease this incidence.
-Discuss this with your surgeon.
+It is more common with tissue expander placement in front of the chest muscle layer.
+Treating capsular contracture may require surgery, tissue expander replacement, or tissue expander removal.
+Capsular contracture may record after surgical procedures to treat this condition.